St. Paul’s United Church

 Pastoral Care

-She wants to know if you are in hospital and seeking a visit from her.
+She wants to know if you are in hospital

-You can email her at revkirsty@gmail.com.
+You can also email her at revkirsty@gmail.com

-and memorial service information can be found by clicking
+together with funeral, life celebration and memorial service information can all be found by clicking

 HERE

-See you for fellowship, coffee/tea and for goodies
+fellowship, coffee/tea and goodies

-1st and 3rd Sunday of each month9
+1st and 3rd Sunday each month

 Next gathering